-Microsoft recently announced new invoice automation capabilities in its Dynamics 365 Finance package.
-Set to become generally available in early 2021, their new features begin to address a couple of the needs of AP practitioners, but still misses the mark on several aspects needed to support full AP automation that optimizes invoice processing.
+Back in the days in 2021 Microsoft published a set of invoice automation capabilities in its standard Dynamics 365 Finance product.
+These features began to address some of the needs of AP practitioners but still missed the mark on several aspects needed to support a full end-to-end AP automation.
+Since then the development has focused on the invoice OCR functionality.

-Let’s take a closer look at some of the new features in the Dynamics 365 Finance release and how they compare to best-in-class third-party AP automation solutions.
+Let’s take a closer look at "Vendor Invoice Automation" features in Dynamics 365 Finance and how they compare to best-in-class third-party AP automation solutions.

 Microsoft Feature |